aperiodic/plastic/examples/drag-and-drop/README.md

 # hello-world

-This is your new cypress- & om-based webapp.
+This is your new plastic- & om-based webapp.
 Right now, it tracks mouse clicks; the rest is up to you.

 ## Usage